jes-sherborne/jquery-signature-panel-plugin/README.markdown

 ## Dynamically creating and destroying SignaturePanel

-Signature is designed to be well-behaved when it is dynamically added and removed from a page.
+SignaturePanel is designed to be well-behaved when it is dynamically added and removed from a page.
 To ensure that SignaturePanel releases its event handlers and cleans up resources, be sure to call `destroy` when you remove it.

 ## Configurable options